bitnami/containers/containers/zookeeper/README.md

 ### Step 1: Create the first node

-The first step is to create one  Zookeeper instance.
+The first step is to create one  ZooKeeper instance.

 ```bash
 docker run --name zookeeper1 \